 Most CSU campuses have dedicated CalFresh Outreach programs to help students with the application process to find out if they qualify for this benefit.

 There are several criteria students must meet in order to qualify for CalFresh benefits.
-For example, students who work an average of 20 hours a week, are approved for Federal Work Study or receive a Cal Grant (A or B) are automatically eligible to receive CalFresh benefits.
+For example, low-income students who work an average of 20 hours a week, those approved for Federal Work Study, or receive a Cal Grant (A or B), may be eligible to receive CalFresh benefits.

 Learn More About How to Qualify